Funding Your Chair

 Access to Work aims to provide advice and support to both you and your employer if your health or disability has an impact on the way you do your job.

-The next step is to contact your regional Access to Work contact centre to find out if you are eligible.
-If so, you will be sent an application form to complete and return.
 An Access to Work adviser will then work with you and your employer to decide on the best solution to support you.
 This is generally done over the telephone, but may involve a visit if necessary.
 Once approval for the support has been given, it is your employer’s responsibility to arrange for the support and purchase any necessary equipment.
 They then claim the costs back through Access to Work.

 Find out more about this scheme at www.direct.gov.uk